-A sun-catcher of a spec house in Sentinel Park; a lovely suburban area in Lake Hawea.
+A sun-catcher of a house in Sentinel Park; a lovely suburban area in Lake Hawea.

-Kawhata and Amy decided to build a spec house in late 2019 and found a gorgeous section in the relatively new subdivision of Sentinel Park.
+In late 2019, Kawhata and Amy found a gorgeous section in the relatively new subdivision of Sentinel Park.
 Sentinel Park was aimed at providing much-needed sections for families in the Lake Hawea area and Kawhata and Amy wanted to provide a family with a ‘house’ that felt much more like a ‘home’.

 This larger home has plenty of room for the whole family, with four bedrooms, two bathrooms and open plan living/kitchen/dining with a traditional woodfire to provide heating.
 Amy managed the interior design for the build, choosing Okhume Ply as a feature material to give the home a heart and to set it apart from a run of the mill suburban house.
 The Okhume ply is featured throughout the home, with a feature wall in the master bedroom, bespoke vanities in the bathrooms and in the overhead cupboards of the kitchen.